slack-samples/deno-message-translator/README.md

 ## Included Workflows

-- **Configurator:** Configure what channels the app can translate messages in
+- **Configurator:** Configure what channels the app can translate messages in - if added to a private channel, please note tat you may need to manually add the app to the channel in order for it to work.
 - **Reacjilator:** Runs when a user reacts to a message in a channel where the app is added.
 If the reaction is a supported flag emoji (ex: 🇺🇸, 🇪🇸, 🇫🇷, 🇯🇵), then the app will respond in the message thread with a translated message in a